exercism/website-copy/pages/terms.md

 Exercism (also referred to as exercism.io) is an online platform designed to help you improve your coding skills through practice and mentorship.

-Our platform comprises of a web site is located at https://exercism.io (including associated subdomains -- such as https://teams.exercism.io), a command line applications (CLI) and other online services.
+Our platform comprises of a web site is located at https://exercism.io (and associated subdomains) and a command line application (CLI).

 Exercism is run and managed by Exercism Inc ("We", "Us"), a corporation of Delaware.
 The following Terms of Service (these **Terms**) are an agreement between **Exercism Inc** and you, and governs your permitted use of our **Platform**.